-Over the last week I had the chance to talk to a few people over email about the struggles they’re facing as they get started with thier side hustle and I noticed a recurring them with a few basic problems.
+Over the last week, I had the chance to talk to a few people over email about the struggles they’re facing as they get started with their side hustle and I noticed a recurring theme with a few basic problems.

-One being not having enough time to get things done, another doing to many things all at once and the final issue of not having much money to get started.
+One is not having enough time to get things done, another doing too many things all at once, and the final issue of not having much money to get started.

 Don’t Build Your Website First

 More than that building a website slows you down in the beginning.
-I remember starting my first websites and I would get all caught up in writing great blog post, designing my logo, and driving traffic to my site.
+I remember starting my first website and I would get all caught up in writing great blog posts, designing my logo, and driving traffic to my site.
 The problem with this is that none of this stuff produces an income for me.

-More than that if you’re on a tight budget you can avoid the extra cost from buying a domain name, hosting, to buying an email service provider to collect emails.
-Now don’t get me wrong these things are all important but in the beginning you don’t need it.
+More than that if you’re on a tight budget you can avoid the extra cost of buying a domain name, and hosting, by buying an email service provider to collect emails.
+Now don’t get me wrong these things are all important but in the beginning, you don’t need them.

-So what should you do first instead of start a website?
+So what should you do first instead of starting a website?

 Start With an Existing Platform